Conny Helder: Healthcare policy

+Sports

 During the 2022 FIFA World Cup, the cabinet decided to send Helder to attend a match between the Netherlands and host country Qatar.
 The House of Representatives had earlier carried a motion not to send a government delegation due to the country's human rights record.
 Following calls to wear an armband of the anti-discrimination campaign OneLove, Helder was criticized for showing up with a much smaller pin instead.
+She also wore a scarf that read "Never mind", but she later mentioned this had been unintentional.
+In March 2023, Helder announced the government would establish an independent integrity center for abuse, doping, and match fixing in sports and that the Center for Safe Sports Netherlands (CVSN) would be transferred from NOC*NSF to the new body to increase its independence.
+The move followed a wave of allegations of inappropriate behavior in the sports world.

+Demissionary cabinet

+The fourth Rutte cabinet collapsed on 7 July 2023 due to disagreements over asylum reforms and continued as a demissionary cabinet.
+The House of Representatives subsequently declared the topic of budget cuts for elderly care controversial, meaning the cabinet could no longer make decisions on it.
+However, a €460-million planned spending reduction for 2024 had already been worked out by the ministry.
+The government finally announced that it would scrap half of the cut as part of its budget.
+Helder became acting Minister of Health, Welfare and Sport when Ernst Kuipers stepped down on 10 January 2024 to pursue an unspecified job.
+Her new position became permanent when Pia Dijkstra was sworn in on 2 February as Minister for Medical Care, a ministership without portfolio.
+Helder's term came to an end on 2 July 2024, when the Schoof cabinet was installed.

 Personal life

 Helder has been living in 's-Hertogenbosch since the 1990s, and her partner is a general practitioner from that city.
 They have a son and a daughter, who were born around 2000.